miraliahmadli/miraliahmadli.github.io/_pages/about.md

 News
 ====
-+ I am activaley looking for the MS/PhD student position
++ I am activaley looking for the Researh / Engineering Internships for Winter 2022 and Summer 2023 related ML / AI / Computer Vision.